Netherlands: Risk Assessment

 Country Risk Rating

 Business Climate Rating

-- Port activity (Rotterdam, leading European port)
+- Port activity (Rotterdam is Europe’s number-one port)

 - Diversified exports and external accounts in surplus